-Playing WABL basketball allows athletes to play in the elite basketball competition in our state and has been a key pathway for many of Australia's best players.
+Playing WABL basketball allows athletes to play in the highest level junior basketball competition in our state and has been a key pathway for many of Australia's best players.
 It also exposes athletes to a higher standard of competition and a higher standard of coaching.
-The WBA has made significant investment in appointing professional coaches to support and guide our representative program, including the WBA appointed staff and WABL Director.
-Inaddition to the basketball related benefits, there are also general health and fitness benefits, social benefits and the life skills learned on and off the court.
+The WBA has made significant investment in appointing professional coaches to support and guide our representative program, including a Player and Coach Development Manager and Coaching Coordinator.
+In addition to the basketball related benefits, there are also general health and fitness benefits, social benefits and the life skills learned on and off the court.